dh-trier/coleto/docs/HOWTO.md

 Generally speaking, there are four steps to running coleto.

 (1) Place your input data in the right folder.
-If you're using sample data provided in `coleto-data`, you are all set.
+If you're using sample data provided in `coleto/data`, you are all set.
 If you're ready to analyze your own data, create a new directory on the same level as the sample data directories, create an directory called `input` in there and place the two texts you would like to compare in the `input`directory.

-(2) Adjust the parameters in the `parameters.py` file found in `coleto/coleto_pkg`.
+(2) Adjust the parameters in the `config.yaml` file found in the top-level or main `coleto` directory.

 (3) Run coleto, either from the command line or from an IDE.

 (4) Inspect the results, which are all written to the `output` directory inside the corresponding data directory.

-### From the command line
+### Running coleto from the command line

-Run the run_coleto.py script, which is in the coleto_main directory
+Run the run_coleto.py script, which is in the `coleto/coleto/` directory.

-On Mac, use  the cd command to navigate to the folder in Terminal, then
+On Mac and Linux, use  the `cd` command to navigate to the main `coleto?` folder in Terminal, then run: `python3 coleto/run_coleto.py`

-python3 run_coleto.py

-If everything works, this will create the output files in coleto-data-main/Doyle/output
+Watch our for the programm messages on the progress with processing the files.
+There should not be any warnings or errors.
+If everything works fine, coleto will create the output files in the directory `data/{dataset}/output`.

-### From an IDE
+### Running coleto from an IDE

-Open `parameters.py` to adjust the parameters.

-Open `run_coleto.py` to execute the pipeline.
+Use your IDE to open the file `run_coleto.py`, then press `F5` to execute the pipeline.

-## What coleto actually does
+## What coleto does

 ### The pipeline

-1. `parameters.py`: This is where the user sets some parameters and additional parameters are generated and packaged up in the `params` variable, a `dict` containing all programme parameters, in particular directories, paths and settings.
+1. `config.yaml`: This is where the user sets some configurations.
+1. `meta_parameters.py`: This is parameters are generated and packaged up in the `params` variable, a `dict` containing all programme parameters, in particular directories, paths and settings.
 1. `text_preprocess`: This step essentially performs sentence splitting, as well as some gentle cleaning-up, on the input texts.
 1. `text_wdiff`: In this step, wdiff is called to perform the actuall collation of the texts.
 1. `text_analyze`: This this step, the wdiff output is analyzed and the results are saved to a TSV file.
 This is the main contribution of coleto (see details below).